HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 ### Analyze & Share Phase (RStudio)
 Now it’s time to analyze the data and look for key information needed to perform analysis, and afterward, visualize it!

-In order to answer the first business question - how do casual and annual members using Cyclistic differently.
+In order to answer the first business question - how do casual riders and annual members use Cyclistic differently?
 I will carry out a descriptive analysis.
 [Analysis & Visualization.R](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/Analysis%20%26%20Visualization.R)

 Few of the results:
 <img width="1378" height="128" alt="Screenshot (75)" src="https://github.com/user-attachments/assets/fa1a91c5-046a-471b-83e2-b32e8ebd3de8" />